Quozul/quozul.dev/README.md

-# quozul.dev
+# Quozul.dev
-Quozul's website made with Express and Node.JS, using ejs to render pages.
+Quozul's website made with in pure PHP and JavaScript.